Standard #: SC.3.L.15.1

 Have you ever wondered what makes a reptile a reptile or a mammal a mammal?
 In this lesson, students will learn the physical and behavioral characteristics that represent reptiles and mammals.
 Students will be able to organize new information on a T-Chart, sort reptile and mammal picture clue cards, and complete a Venn diagram demonstrating their understanding of what represents reptiles and mammals.
 This lesson intentionally only covers mammals and reptiles, the other animal groups will need to be covered for full mastery of the aligned science standard.

-Adding Up to the Main Idea
+Adding Up to the Central Idea

 What am I?
 Classifying Living Things